 Know that you should move on and start creating opportunities.
 These opportunities should help you establish a new you.
-You may invest some amount on making your hobbies a small business.
-Or, you can start looking for a part-time employment.
+You may invest some amount in making your hobbies a small business.
+Or, you can start looking for part-time employment.

 Know what it is that you love the most about your job.
 Then, find ways on how you can continue such enjoyment in retirement.
 If you used to be working as a CEO, you may enjoy mentoring jobs in retirement.
 If your previous job entails much about planning and giving financial advice, you can apply as a freelance financial advisor.

 By redefining yourself, you won’t have to feel that emptiness of not having a regular day job.

 One reason why seniors become anxious about retirement is the thought of not knowing what to do as soon as they wake up in the morning.
 This is true particularly to seniors who are used to living a hectic life at work.
 Seeing a blank calendar or to-do list just seems so unbearable for them.

 Seniors must realize that there are so many things to do in retirement.
 And, the best thing about it is that these activities don’t have to cost money from a senior’s end.
 Think about the things that you want to do in retirement.

 Do you like answering crossword puzzles?
 Playing chess or other board games?
 Or, do you want to see yourself playing tennis two times a week?
 Do you want to spend more time gardening or woodworking?
 These are just few of the many things that can surely fill your days in retirement.
 They constantly stimulate your mind and body without the risk of stressing you too much.